Last Updated on

 Pea Island National Wildlife Refuge

 Drive south down NC-12 from Bodie Island on Hatteras Island and you’ll run into Pea Island National Wildlife Refuge.
-It’s home to two interesting trails (North Pond and Salt Flats), great for spotting birds, turtles, and other wildlife.
+It’s home to two short and interesting trails (North Pond and Salt Flats), great for spotting birds, turtles, and other wildlife.

 For me, it’s the relative sense of isolation that takes over when I’m walking around Pea Island that’s enticing, thanks to the winds and largely untouched scenery.